paulrobertlloyd/paulrobertlloyd-v4/src/_content/events/2011-12-29-arthur_christmas.md

 tags:
 - venue:9c4vhxjm+hc
 ---
-Santa's clumsy son Arthur sets out on a mission with St. Nick's father to give out a present they misplaced to a young girl in less than 2 hours.
+Santa’s clumsy son Arthur sets out on a mission with St. Nick’s father to give out a present they misplaced to a young girl in less than 2 hours.